Hobbies and Such

-My current system is built around an AMD Athlon 64 X2 4200+ processor on an Asus M2N-SLI Deluxe motherboard with 1 GB of RAM.
-I've got around a Terabyte of hard drive space.
-The installed graphics card is an EVGA GeForce 8800 GTS PCIe.
-My monitor is an Acer AL2223W 22-inch wide angle flat panel at 1680x1050 resolution.
+My current computer system is built around an AMD FX 8350 8-core processor, on an Asus M5A99X EVO R2.0 motherboard with 16 GB of RAM.
+I've got around seven Terabytes of hard disk storage.
+My installed graphics card is an NVidia GeForce GTX 1660 Super PCIe.
+My monitor is an Acer AL2223W 22-inch wide angle flat panel that I run at 1920x1080 resolution.

 I'm a mostly self-taught programmer, having only one semester of any formal programming training.
 That was for an 'Introduction to Engineering Computing Fundamentals' class and the language of choice was Fortran (input via punched cards).